 - Means you don't have to go through things alone.

 - Gives you the freedom to tackle issues you want to work on

 - Enables you to think things through in a confidential and safe setting and gain some understanding about yourself

 - Provides the space to consider what makes you 'stuck' for whatever reason and supports you in discovering what might be the 'root' causes.

 An initial consultation is £25.
 Thereafter, my fee structure is designed to meet the financial capacity of clients, whilst seeking to make the service as affordable and accessible as possible.
-Please see below for my fees and cancellation policy.
+Some concessionary sessions are available so please ask.
+My fees and cancellation policy are below.

 Understandably, it can feel daunting to meet a counsellor for the first time.
 As I attend personal psychotherapy myself, I can relate to how nerve-racking this can be.
 However, you can relax knowing that our first session together is simply a gentle opportunity to think about what you want from counselling and for us to consider whether or not I am the right counsellor for you and whether we can work together.
 Either way, there is no obligation and if you're not sure or have any questions, please feel welcome to give me a call or send an email.

 A client assessment is conducted during our second session and a clinical history is taken.
 All information is kept confidentially, in accordance with the Data Protection Act 1998.
 Together, we also discuss your expectations of counselling and what you would like to get from it.